act-rules/act-rules.github.io/_rules/html-has-title-2779a5.md

 ---
 id: 2779a5
-name: HTML page has a title
+name: HTML page has title
 rule_type: atomic
 description: |
   This rule checks that an HTML page has a title.